Things You'll Need

 Remove the top and mist the spawn and perlite lightly with water if the condensation on the inside of the bottle dissipates, which indicates conditions are drying out inside the bottle.
 Loosen or remove the bottle cap temporarily if the moisture becomes too high and the condensation begins to drip down the inside of the bottle.
 It may take up to three weeks of this treatment before the spawn fully colonizes the perlite and begins to produce fruit.

-Remove the cap when the mushrooms begin to pin, which is the visible development of miniature mushrooms.
+Remove the cap from the miniature mushroom terrarium when the mushrooms begin to pin, which is the visible development of miniature mushrooms.
 Harvest the mushrooms once they reach full size but before the caps begin to curl up or the gills begin to open and drop spores.